Summer Registration 2023

 Teachers and students also have the option to hike through the JJC Nature Trails, where they will be exposed to the natural beauty of the prairie and forests.
 Wild animals, including squirrels, raccoons, skunks, deer and different species of birds live along many areas of these trails.
 The JJC Nature Trails include the paved Rock Run Trail (2.75 miles), the unpaved Forest Trail (1.3 miles), and the unpaved Prairie Trail (.5 miles).

-To book a field trip at JJC, contact the Field Trip Assistant, at 815-280-2524 or e-mail at firstname.lastname@example.org.
+To book a field trip at JJC, e-mail firstname.lastname@example.org.
 Field trip days are Monday, Wednesday, and Friday throughout the fall, winter, spring, and summer.

 Most teachers usually book these field trips ahead of time in August.
 Teachers should book their field trip at least two months ahead of the desired date.